 Food for thought

-It must be said that despite the uproar in changing traditions, many Pacific island cultures were already doing that.
+It must be said that despite the uproar in changing traditions, many Pacific island cultures were already doing that by using coconut milk in kava.
 While kava started as a drink used for ceremonial and medicinal purposes, it’s also commonly used recreationally.
 Just the fact that we are lucky enough to be able to consume kava at all in North America shows the cultural evolution of the drink.
 In fact, a research paper published back in 2001, which discusses local Vanuatu native’s perceptions of kava and how it’s evolved, mentioned that local kava bars have started to serve kava in glass or ceramic cups rather than the traditional coconut shell.
 It’s even said that islanders will throw in different fruits for added flavor, like bananas, apples, and oranges.
 This is certainly a change from the old times.

 So, while seeing traditions change can be scary, it’s not always bad.
 In many cases, it allows for tradition to live on.
 And in the case of kava, the culture behind it runs so deep that the story and traditions connected to it will never go away.
 Coconut milk in kava is just one of the many traditional ways kava can be prepared.